Gayton McKenzie

-Gayton McKenzie (born 10 March 1974) is a South African politician, businessman, and former convicted criminal turned author and motivational speaker, who serves as Minister of Sports, Arts and Culture in the Government of National Unity (GNU) since July 2024.
+Gayton McKenzie (born 10 March 1974) is a South African politician and businessman, who serves as Minister of Sports, Arts and Culture in the Government of National Unity (GNU) since July 2024.

-After spending eight years in jail from age 21 for armed robbery, McKenzie came to prominence in the early 2000s for his role in a prison exposé.
-McKenzie, with three other inmates, secretly captured footage of "prison officials engaging in corrupt and illegal behaviour", with the footage having showed scenes from Grootvlei Prison that outraged the public and "brought attention to the dire conditions within South Africa's correctional facilities".
-The exposé led to his early release amid an investigation of prison corruption by the Jali Commission of Inquiry.
+McKenzie was convicted of armed robbery in his early twenties and served eight years in prison.
+He later gained public attention in the early 2000s through his involvement in a publicised prison exposé.
 After his release from jail, he became a businessman, motivational speaker and author.
 From 2022 to 2023, he served as the Executive Mayor of the Central Karoo District Municipality.
 In 2013, McKenzie co-founded the Patriotic Alliance political party and has since served as its president.

-Business activities
+Early life and business activities

 McKenzie grew up in the Heidedal neighborhood of Bloemfontein, South Africa.
+He lived in a working-class environment marked by poverty and gang activity.
+Although his family was not involved in illegal activities, McKenzie explains that he was drawn to crime from an early age, particularly through a neighbor who was a gang member.
+He says he joined a gang in his early teens.

+After spending eight years in jail from age 21 for armed robbery, McKenzie came to prominence in the early 2000s for his role in a prison exposé.
+McKenzie, with three other inmates (including Kenny Kunene), secretly captured footage of "prison officials engaging in corrupt and illegal behaviour", with the footage having showed scenes from Grootvlei Prison that outraged the public and "brought attention to the dire conditions within South Africa's correctional facilities".
+The exposé led to his early release amid an investigation of prison corruption by the Jail Commission of Inquiry.

 He used his story of changing from a life of crime to attaining success as a businessman as the basis for his motivational talks.

 He has gone on to work as a consultant in the mining industry and runs a diversified business with interests in several sectors.